List of RWBY characters: Branwen Tribe

-A bandit from Raven's tribe who whom Yang brutally punched at a gas station where he harasses her while drunk, leading her to the camp with the intend to rob her before he and his aid are defeated and learning Yang is Raven's daughter.
+A bandit from Raven's tribe whom Yang brutally punched at a gas station where he harasses her while drunk, leading her to the camp with the intend to rob her before he and his aid are defeated and learning Yang is Raven's daughter.
 Later, while guarding the camp gates, he is confronted by Cinder's faction and Watts.
 His name is a play on the phrase "shady man".